The Beurling and Malliavin Theorem in Several Dimensions: Introduction

-\begin{rem} There is a different variant of the First Beurling and Malliavin Theorem, namely the one dealing with weights of the form $|f|$, where $f$ is an entire function of Cartwright class.
+Let us give a very brief history of the problem since Beurling and Malliavin.
+There is a different variant of the First Beurling and Malliavin Theorem, namely the one dealing with weights of the form $|f|$, where $f$ is an entire function of Cartwright class.
 Note that Beurling and Malliavin in their paper of $1962$ proved both variants using the same idea, while Koosis clarified later that both variants are actually equivalent.
-In our opinion, the formulation we have cited in Theorem~\ref{thmBM} is, perhaps, more suggestive. \end{rem}

 Theorem~\ref{thmBM} is of great interest by itself since it can be thought of as a limit of applicability of the following well known and very important maxim called the Uncertainty Principle in Harmonic Analysis : ``It is impossible for a nonzero function and its Fourier transform to be simultaneously very small, unless the function is zero''.
 Indeed, Theorem~\ref{thmBM} indicates that there are nonzero functions that are ``small'' together with their Fourier transform.